dgasmith/opt_einsum/docs/source/index.rst

         return K

 The einsum function does not consider building intermediate arrays;
-therefore, helping einsum out by building these intermediate arrays can result in a considerable cost savings even for small N (N=10):
+therefore, helping einsum out by creating these intermediate arrays can result in considerable cost savings even for small N (N=10):

 .. code:: python